-Environmental justice is a term that means that both the great environmental amenities (parks, scenic views, clean water, and clean air) and potential environmental hazards are evenly distributed throughout both upper-income and low-income communities.
+Environmental justice is a term that means that both great environmental amenities (parks, scenic views, clean water, and clean air) and potential environmental hazards are evenly distributed throughout both upper-income and low-income communities.

-Environmental justice pretty abstract.
+Environmental justice in the positive sense is pretty abstract.
 No one strays

 into a neighborhood and says, "Oh, look at their environmental justice.